LanLou123/Webgl-Erosion/README.md

    - ***Sediment transportation*** :
       semi-lagrangian method (back track in short) is applied to this step, the formula is  ![](img/back.JPG), bilinear interpolation need to be applied to achieve better results.

+   - ***Slippage Height approximation*** :
+      the first step in thermal erosion, where we calculate the max height difference allowed when transporting slippage materials, depending on talus angle

+   - ***Slippage flux computation*** :
+      the second step in thermal erosion, it's actually simmilar to outflow flux calculation, calculated using previously generated max slippage limit and height differences with neighboring cells

+   - ***Apply Slippage flux*** :
+      the last step in thermal erosion, we simply apply ```inflow material flux``` - ```outflow material flux``` here and apply height change to terrain height map

    - ***Evaporation***:
    a quite straight forward step, water will be evaporated with the increase of simulation time, and the rate of evaporation will gradually slow down as well.